 Run the image

-The target that was generated can be built, to produce the OCI image.
+You can build the generated target to produce the OCI image.
 However most devs expect that a container image is also loaded into the daemon as part of building it, since that’s how docker build

 works.
-To have a similar workflow, the target is also runnable, and will simply call docker load
+To have a similar workflow, the target is also runnable, and calls docker load

 for you.